amandabee/fundamentals-of-interactive/syllabus.md

 ## Deadlines

 Deadlines are real: we plan lessons around the assumption that you will have pitches to workshop when pitches are due.
 If you don't, it disrupts the whole class.
-So deadlines should not be missed without exceptionally good reason, and I should always be notified in advance.
+So deadlines should not be missed without exceptionally good reason, and your instructor should always be notified in advance.

-The exception: you will be handing in a handful of exercises this semester, follow up work on spreadsheet skills, CartoDB, Open Refine, jQuery and HighCharts -- these are all described as "exercises" in the syllabus.
-Everyone gets one pass on these deadlines.
-As long as I have the exercise within a week of the original due date, I won't hold it against you.
-But you only get to do that once.

 If you're stumped or stuck or worried that you are falling behind, talk to me.
 I can help get you caught up and unstuck.